-Charlotte Cornfield describes herself as a “song farmer.”
-At 27, the Toronto native has already been releasing music under her own name for 10 years, and penning verses for longer than she can remember.
+Toronto songwriter Charlotte Cornfield has been releasing music for over 10 years, and penning verses for longer than she can remember.
 A clever and innovative lyricist, she exists in the same continuum as progenitors of song like Bob Dylan and Neil Young, as well as more contemporary writers such as Courtney Barnett, Angel Olsen and Will Oldham.
 Vocally, Cornfield stakes out her own territory; by turns a lived-in, streetwise drawl, an octave-sweeping falsetto, and a comfortably crooning alto.
-She recently put the finishing touches on her newest effort, Future Snowbird, a follow-up to 2011’s critically acclaimed Two Horses, which The Record’s Coral Andrews calls “a folk-rock tapestry so raw and vulnerable, it’s almost as though she’s a fly on the wall of her own relationship.”
+In 2016 she released Future Snowbird, a follow-up to 2011’s critically acclaimed Two Horses, which The Record’s Coral Andrews calls “a folk-rock tapestry so raw and vulnerable, it’s almost as though she’s a fly on the wall of her own relationship.”

-The songs on Future Snowbird grew out of Cornfield’s time living in New York from 2012-2014, and the background noise that was going on while she was there: a formative relationship, a vicious bout of psoriasis, and an overall constellation of ups and downs.
+The songs on Future Snowbird grew out of Cornfield’s time living in New York from 2012-2014, chronicling an overall constellation of ups and downs.
 The album was recorded during the winter of 2015 at Rooster Studios in Toronto, and was produced and engineered by Don Kerr, the drummer, cellist, and vocalist known for his work with Ron Sexsmith and The Rheostatics.
 In conjunction with the album’s stellar cast of musicians – which features Tim Darcy of Montreal post-punk outfit Ought and Tegan & Sara’s Johnny Spence – they delivered Cornfield’s strongest statement to date.
 The singer recalls it all as “a beautiful, fluid and painless process” and it shows.
 Each song is a moodscape all its own, with Cornfield’s long-term band as the backbone.

-Aside from her work as a solo artist, Charlotte Cornfield has a few other plates spinning: she holds down the drum chair for several Toronto acts, she recently began working on a new project with Tim Darcy of Ought, and beyond her own discography she has a vault of recording credits as a drummer and singer.
+Aside from her work as a solo artist, Charlotte Cornfield has a few other plates spinning: she holds down the drum chair for several Toronto acts and regularly tours with Tim Darcy of Ought, and beyond her own discography she has a vault of recording credits as a drummer and singer.
 Her songs have appeared in films and television shows internationally, and she’s shared stages with the likes of Sharon Van Etten, Sun Kil Moon, and Lake Street Dive.
-She recently completed a residency at the prestigious Banff Centre, where she recorded and collaborated with Brendan Canning, Kevin Drew and Charles Spearin of Broken Social Scene.
-Future Snowbird will be coming out on March 11, 2016 via Consonant Records.
+In 2015 completed a residency at the prestigious Banff Centre, where she recorded and collaborated with Brendan Canning, Kevin Drew and Charles Spearin of Broken Social Scene.